mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 The speedometer subsystem must receive output from the current driving simulation and display the speed the user is going.
 A microcontroller will be used to pull the speed data from the MATLAB code and display it on a LCD screen.
 ### Specifications & Constraints
 - Data must exit the PC running the simulator
--	Microcontroller must be able to communicate with the simulator while it is running
+-	Microcontroller must be able to read speed data from the simulator while it is running
+-	Shall display the speed data in an appropriate manner inside the car
--	Shall connect to the PC running the simulation to obtain simulator data
+-	Shall be powered by the PC running the simulator

 ### Schematic
 ##### 1. Assembly